-More recent evidence of early man are the many vivid rock paintings which were created by small bands of Stone Age hunter-gatherers, the ancestors of the Khoekhoen and San.
+More recent evidence of early humans is the many vivid rock paintings which were created by small groups of Stone Age hunter-gatherers, the ancestors of the Khoekhoen and San spreading from the eastern lowlands to the Highveld.

 Some 2 000 years ago, the Khoekhoen (the Hottentots of early European terminology) were pastoralists who had settled mostly along the coast, while the San (the Bushmen) were hunter-gatherers spread across the region.
-At this time,
+At this time, Bantuspeaking agro-pastoralists began arriving in southern Africa,